sqall01/alertR/sensorClientRaspberryPi/README.md

 alertR Sensor Client Raspberry Pi
 ======

 This client handles Raspberry Pi GPIO pins as sensors.
-It polls the state of a GPIO pin and triggers an alert if the state has changed (or a state change if it goes back from a state in which it triggers an alert to a normal state).
+It either polls the state of a GPIO pin or uses an interrupt on a falling/rising edge and triggers an alert if the state has changed/interrupt has occurred (or a state change if it goes back from a state in which it triggers an alert to a normal state).
 This means it notifies the server if an alert was triggered by a sensor.
 A sensor connected to the GPIO pin can be anything you like for example a PIR (Passive InfraRed) sensor, a magnetic switch on a window, a water leak alarm sensor, a smoke detector and so on.

 How to use it?